nooralsmadi/JordanAntiquities/README.md

 ### Samples from prediction:
 ![1](https://github.com/nooralsmadi/JordanAntiquities/blob/main/Data/vgg1.JPG)
 ![2](https://github.com/nooralsmadi/JordanAntiquities/blob/main/Data/vgg2.JPG)

 ## ResNet101 Model (Running fine-tune-resnet-101 with 90.1%.ipynb):

+ResNet-101 is a deep convolutional neural network (CNN) architecture proposed by Kaiming He et al. in the paper "Deep Residual Learning for Image Recognition."
+It is part of the ResNet (Residual Network) family of models known for their ability to train very deep neural networks effectively.
+ResNet-101 specifically refers to a ResNet architecture with 101 layers, and it has demonstrated state-of-the-art performance on various computer vision tasks, including image classification and object detection.

+### Key Features:

+Residual Connections: The key innovation of ResNet-101 is the introduction of residual connections, also known as skip connections or shortcut connections.
+These connections allow the network to learn residual functions by directly adding the input to the output of convolutional layers.
+This facilitates the training of very deep networks by alleviating the vanishing gradient problem and enabling the flow of gradients through the network.

+- Bottleneck Blocks: ResNet-101 employs bottleneck blocks, which consist of a sequence of convolutional layers with 1x1, 3x3, and 1x1 filters.
+This design reduces the computational cost while increasing the representational power of the network, allowing for deeper architectures with improved performance.
+- Global Average Pooling: Instead of using fully connected layers at the end of the network, ResNet-101 replaces them with global average pooling layers.
+This pooling operation aggregates spatial information across feature maps and produces a fixed-size representation for each feature map, reducing overfitting and the number of parameters in the model.
+- Pre-Activation Residual Units: ResNet-101 adopts pre-activation residual units, where batch normalization and ReLU activation are applied before convolution operations.
+This architecture modification has been shown to improve training convergence and generalization performance.

 ### Architecture Overview:

+ResNet-101 architecture consists of the following components:

+- Input Layer: Accepts input images of fixed size (e.g., 224x224 pixels).
+- Convolutional Layers: The network begins with a series of convolutional layers followed by batch normalization and ReLU activation functions.
+- Residual Blocks: The core building blocks of ResNet-101 are residual blocks, each containing multiple residual units.
+Each residual unit consists of multiple convolutional layers with skip connections.
+- Pooling Layers: Max pooling layers are interspersed between residual blocks to downsample feature maps and reduce spatial dimensions.
+- Global Average Pooling: The final feature maps are passed through global average pooling layers to produce a compact representation of the input.
+- Output Layer: The output of the global average pooling layer is fed into a fully connected layer followed by softmax activation for predicting class probabilities.

 ### Transfer Learning Approach:
 The `build_network` function constructs a custom neural network architecture by adding fully connected layers on top of a pre-trained base model.
 Here's a breakdown of the transfer learning approach: